 To avoid these side effects you can start with a low dose and slowly titrate your dose up based on your desired results.

 I recommend starting at 50mg per day and increasing up every 2 weeks as tolerated.

-Guggul is a powerful botanical supplement which can help reduce inflammation, promote thyroid function, help with weight loss and lower cholesterol.
+Guggul is a powerful botanical supplement that can help reduce inflammation, promote thyroid function, help with weight loss, and lower cholesterol.